athomasoriginal/com.betweentwoparens/src/pages/blog-posts/008-manage-your-java-jdks.md

 [ERROR]	To fix : cat eval "$(jenv init -)" >> /Users/# ...
 ```

-<aside class="blog-post__note">Note that the above output is truncated because I am choosing to focus on what I consider the important details and will likely be different from yours.
+<aside class="blog-post__note">Note that the above output is truncated because I am choosing to focus on what I consider the important details.
+Further, the pieces I truncated may be specific to my machine.
 For example, i'm using <code class="gatsby-code-text">zsh</code>.
 If you're using <code class="gatsby-code-text">bash</code>, then your output on line 3 will read <code class="gatsby-code-text">bash</code>.
-Further, the truncated pieces are everything beginning with <code class="gatsby-code-text"># ...</code></aside>
+Everything truncated is identified with <code class="gatsby-code-text"># ...</code></aside>

 Assuming the above worked, we can move onto actually configuring `jEnv`.
 This means that the next step is to add `jEnv` to our `PATH`.

 To do this, we have to add some code to our shell configuration file.
-This means that we have to know which shell we are running.
-Just to be safe, I will assume we don't know.
-So, what we do to figure out which shell we are using is run the following command:
+Now, if you'r not sure which shell you're running, that's fine, I will assume we don't know.
+This means that our next step is to find out which shell we are using is run the following command:

 ```shell
 echo $0
 ```

 If you are using `bash`, the above will print out `-bash` and if you're using `zsh` the above will print out `-zsh`.
-Once you discover which shell you are using, please choose the associated code block below for your currently active shell:
+Once you discover which shell you are using, please choose the associated code block below and run the code inside of it line by line:

 <aside class="blog-post__note">In other words, you only have to run the code from <strong>one</strong> of the following blocks</aside>